-Written by Sumit Sethi on Wednesday 31 January 2018
+Written by Sumit Sethi, Guest Blogger on Wednesday 31 January 2018

 I fondly remember January 01, 2017, as Lemonade announced setting the world record for the fastest claim.
 I was so impressed by A.I.
 Jim, Lemonade’s claim bot, that I recounted this #Insurtech triumph to many senior executives over the coming days.
 However, while the technical capability of A.I.
 Jim is similar to that of incumbent insurers, Lemonade’s end-to-end process feels lightyears ahead. #Insurtechs clearly have slicker claims processes baked-in but why haven’t insurers developed more encompassing digital claims processes, regardless of complexity?